Sanjit1/DeepSpaceScouter/README.md

 # DeepSpace

-This is a repo for this years scouting app for Deep Space
+This is a repository for scouting this years game: Deep Space

+Have a blast!!